ernop/altitude-maps/REGION_TYPE_VALIDATION_REPORT.md

     if region.region_type == RegionType.COUNTRY:
         # ... process countries

-# MISSING: No handling for RegionType.REGION
+# MISSING: No handling for RegionType.AREA
 # MISSING: No error for unknown types
 ```

 **Problem**:
-- Silently skips regions with `region_type == RegionType.REGION`
+- Silently skips regions with `region_type == RegionType.AREA`
 - No error handling for invalid region types
 - Incomplete data processing